-Another new feature of Chaos Scatter is the ability to drive the scattered objects' translation, rotation, and scale using textures or colors (or in fact, anything plugged into the respective "Texture" slot).
+Another feature of Chaos Scatter is the ability to drive the scattered objects' translation, rotation, and scale using textures or colors (or, in fact, anything plugged into the respective "Texture" slot).

 In this image, no translation, rotation, or scale adjustments are used, so all trees are positioned exactly at the plane surface, they are not leaning in any direction, and their scale is uniform.

 We will be using a texture with pure red, pure green, and pure blue colors to drive the three transformations: